 This virtuoso display of editing weaves together a staggering volume of footage of contemporary London, addressing a wide spread of themes and geography with knife-sharp monochrome cinematography.
-Though orchestrated by a team of five, the clips and compositions fit together as a meaningful whole, yet avoid like-for-like repetition.
+Though orchestrated by a team of five, the clips and compositions fit together as a meaningful whole, while avoiding like-for-like repetition.

 Set to a continuous score by James McWilliam, Alex Barrett’s city symphony understands and joyfully exploits the power of music.
 Sound and image are paired symbiotically, with staccato rhythms accompanying spiky architecture and repetitive strains amplifying the monotony of rush hour.
 Despite inevitable inclusions – glimpses of the Underground, West End, and Olympic Park – London Symphony is far more than tourist trail.
 Much of its imagery comes from the people’s London, where the banality of litter or identikit suburban streets counters the celebratory notes of the opening movement, composed mainly of close-up views of grand architecture.